kiwiKodo/EO_Phoenix/README.md

 1. Download the APK to your computer
 2. Use the [EO Phoenix Editor](https://github.com/kiwiKodo/EO_Phoenix-Editor) desktop app
 3. Connect via Bluetooth and sideload the APK

-### Direct Installation
-1. Download the APK to your Android device
-2. Enable "Install from Unknown Sources" in Settings
-3. Open the APK file to install

 ## Configuration